Skip to Content

 Red-winged Blackbird

 Red-winged Blackbirds are stocky, broad-shouldered blackbirds.
-They have conical, slender bills and medium-length tails.
 When they’re perched, these birds look like they have a hump-back, and males usually sit with their tails slightly flared.

 It’s hard to mistake Male Red-winged Blackbirds.
 They’re mostly glossy black but have red-and-yellow shoulder patches.
 Females are dark brown and have pronounced streaks throughout their bodies.
 They often have a whitish eyebrow and are paler on the breast.